1025 W. Tennessee St.

 Two different cylinder heads were produced for the V12.
 A ThunderV12 comes only with the industrial casting that was not offered in fire or over the road trucks.
 Besides the better water flow of these heads, they also feature an internal PCV system that negates the six-hole valvecover and external hoses of its truck version.
 All heads are pressure tested for cracks.

 Also shown are the dual custom holley style carbs that have been dyno verified to work with our custom cut Hotrod Cam profiles and higher compression ratio.
-This cam, carb and compression combination change the nature of the engine from a slow revving industrial engine to a free revving hotrod engine providing a peak torque curve between 2,000 and 3,000 rpm and peak horsepower at a very usable 4,200 rpm.
+This cam, carb and compression combination change the nature of the engine from a slow revving industrial engine to a free revving hotrod engine providing a peak torque curve between 2,000 and 3,000 rpm and peak horsepower at 4,000 rpm.

 Valvetrain modifications are required anytime an engines RPM range is doubled and lift is increased.
-The heads on a ThunderV12 engine have custom valve springs, retainers and locks to assure trouble free operation.
+The heads on a ThunderV12 engine have been machined for custom valve springs, retainers and locks to assure trouble free operation.

 ThunderV12, LLC has contracted with ARP for custom fasteners to allow these big engines to survive at the RPM's a hot-rodder expects.
 Rods are resized and checked for straightness and dimension.